Search

 Sir Harvey McGrath College Associate Professor and Director of Studies in Geography; Admissions Tutor (Arts and Social Sciences); Tutor

 Dr Ivan Scales is a College Associate Professor and Director of Studies in Geography.
 He is also Admissions Tutor for Arts and Humanities subjects.
-His research focuses on environment and development issues, mostly in sub-Saharan Africa.
-Current projects include research on agricultural innovation and food security; the political ecology of African mangroves; the political ecology of tropical forests and deforestation; and the diversity of environmental values (including work on biodiversity conservation and green capitalism).
-He received his first degree in Ecology from the University of Durham, followed by a Masters degree in Anthropology from University College London and a PhD in Geography from the University of Cambridge.
+His research focuses on the social, political and economic dimensions of natural resource use and biodiversity conservation in a range of geographical contexts (from mangrove forests in Madagascar to coastal communities in Brittany, France).
+Current projects include work on coastal communities and livelihoods; forest management, conservation and tree planting; smallholder agriculture; finance and ethical investment for biodiversity conservation and development; novel approaches to biodiversity conservation; and the 20th century environmental history of Africa (with a focus on French colonialism).
+He received his first degree in Ecology from the University of Durham, followed by a Master's degree in Anthropology from University College London and a PhD in Geography from the University of Cambridge.
 Dr Scales is a Fellow of the Royal Geographical Society and a member of the Centre for African Studies and the University of Cambridge Conservation Research Institute.

 2008